dougmoscrop/node-mongo-collection-lock/README.md

 You can issue update commands that aren't restricted to `lock.0.id` if they're just marking a lock as released and not modifying the object.
 It still goes "lock everything" then "release the unnecessary stuff".

-Obviously newly created items don't participate in the lock, so whatever logic / hopes / dreams you have needs to be able to deal with that.
+Newly created items don't participate in the lock, so whatever logic / hopes / dreams you have needs to be able to deal with that.
 Also all your updates need to be idempotent and all that jazz.